fluidattacks/makes/README.md

 #### makeRubyGemsEnvironment

-Create an environment where the specified [Ruby][RUBY] gems from the [Ruby community’s gem hosting service][RUBYGEMS] are available.
+Create an environment where the specified [Ruby][ruby] gems from the [Ruby community’s gem hosting service][rubygems] are available.

 Types:

 - makeRubyGemsEnvironment (`function { ... } -> package`):

   - name (`str`):
     Custom name to assign to the build step, be creative, it helps in debugging.
   - ruby (`enum [ "2.7" "3.0" ]`):
-      Version of the [Ruby][RUBY] interpreter.
+    Version of the [Ruby][ruby] interpreter.
   - rubyGems (`listOf (asIn fetchRubyGem)`):
     Ruby gems specification that should be fetched and installed.
   - searchPathsBuild (`asIn makeSearchPaths`): Optional.
     Arguments here will be passed as-is to `makeSearchPaths` and used while installing gems.
     Defaults to `makeSearchPaths`'s defaults.
   - searchPathsRuntime (`asIn makeSearchPaths`): Optional.
     Arguments here will be passed as-is to `makeSearchPaths` and propagated to the runtime environment.
     Defaults to `makeSearchPaths`'s defaults.

 Example: